emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 Essentially:

 * We need to indicate wether we need to connect on a primary (RW) or on a any cluster standby or primary (RO).
-Here for writes failover of course we need to set up a connection string pointing to a primary server.
+Here of course, for writes failover we need to set up a connection string pointing to a primary server.

-* But that's not all, we have to specify a list with all the nodes of our configuration with the ports (all the more if they are different from one another).
+* But that's not all.
+We need to specify a list with all the nodes of our configuration with the ports (all the more if they are different from one another).

 **Practical matter**